This section, in two parts, starts with a selection of photos and is followed by a list of Victorian place names

 Burr Lane

-This photo shows the east side, these houses being developed in the later Victorian period.
+This photo shows the west side, these houses being developed in the later Victorian period.
 Towards the right hand side you can see a tall concrete lamp standard, sited where the road crossed Chapel Street, and after that it became the first part North Street.
 On the extreme right hand side you might just glimpse the Erewash Hotel in Station Road.

 Byron Street